jrkerns/pylinac/docs/source/vmat_docs.rst

     drgs.analyze(..., segment_size_mm=(10, 150))
     # ROI segments will now be 10mm wide by 150mm tall

-Customizing the ROI posisition on DRGS/DRMLC
+Customizing the ROI position on DRGS/DRMLC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To change the x-position of the ROI segments or change the number of ROI, use a custom ROI config dictionary and pass it to the ``analyze`` method.